mdsteiner/EFAtools/tests/testthat/_snaps/efa_reliability.md

       Total variance from the correlation matrix.

-      Correlated-factors solution: with no general factor, each factor's subscale omega equals its total omega.
+      Correlated-factors solution: a factor's total omega counts the true score variance its composite receives from every factor, through its cross-loadings and any factor correlations; its subscale omega counts only that factor's own contribution.

       -- Reliability coefficients ----------------------------------------------------